mit-rss/wall_follower_sim/README.md

 ## LIDAR

-The racecar (and it’s simulation) are equipped a with LIDAR sensor that measures the distance from the racecar to its surroundings with high accuracy.
+The racecar (and its simulation) are equipped a with LIDAR sensor that measures the distance from the racecar to its surroundings with high accuracy.
 All of the LIDAR data is published to the `/scan` topic.

 The data is of type [`LaserScan`](http://docs.ros.org/api/sensor_msgs/html/msg/LaserScan.html).
 You can import the type in python using: